fluencelabs/docs/docs/build-mvm/glossary.md

 ### Managed Effects

-Managed Effects is an approach to solve the following problem:
+Managed Effects is an architectural approach that addresses the following contradiction:

 - Compute without effects is useless
 - Compute with effects might be dangerous

 With Managed Effects, every [effect](#effect) is accessed only with an [Effector Module](#effector-module).
 Effector Module is audited by the community to check that its API is useful for developers, and its effects are safe for [Compute Providers](#provider).

 Compute Providers whitelist only the known Effector Modules and forbid effects in any other module.
-If Effector Module requires Provider to have certain capabilities, e.g. locally deployed service, an installed binary, etc., Provider has to take care of that.
+If some Effector Module requires Provider to have certain capabilities, like locally deployed service or installed binary, it is the Provider's responsibility to ensure the capabilities are available.

 Developer can access this effect safely using [Module Linking](#module-linking).